 Weighing the Rest of Your Gear

 Shelters are only one part of putting together an ultralight backpacking system.
 We’ve found the process of identifying areas where you can cut ounces to be really fun, and it’s something you can do on just about any budget.
-As a means to pinpoint these opportunities, we’ve researched and compiled detailed comparison charts of two-person backpacking tents, lightweight sleeping bags, and sleeping pads.
+As a means to pinpoint these opportunities, we’ve researched and compiled detailed comparison charts of two-person backpacking tents and lightweight sleeping bags.
 Trimming ounces from each of these items can lead to pounds being dropped from your total carrying weight, which can make backpacking much easier as the miles add up.

 Powered by Drupal